 On top of the standard pork or chicken displays in the market, the most fun comes in seeing things you would never encounter on a hotel menu (think fried grasshoppers and some tasty silkworms).

-Among the vegetable stalls, you will find a bewildering selection of greens (and reds, yellows, purples and pretty much every other colour of vegetable).
+Among the vegetable stalls, you’ll find a bewildering selection of greens (and reds, yellows, purples and pretty much every other colour of vegetable).
 Thais don't just eat the fruit and leaves of plants; at a typical vegetable stand you'll find on sale everything from the roots to the stems, the seeds and even the flowers.
-It is a common sight to see mountains of garlic, aubergines – both long and short green runner beans and bright-orange carrots, potatoes, shiny red tomatoes and glistening salads.
+It’s a common sight to see mountains of garlic, aubergines – both long and short green runner beans – and bright-orange carrots, potatoes, shiny red tomatoes and glistening salads.

 Many of the greens that you'll see will be herbs, which add the flavours and aromas that Thai food is so justifiably celebrated for.
 Herbs can also confer medical benefits.
 Trouble sleeping?
-Eating ta-krai (lemon grass) can help.
+Eating ta-krai (lemongrass) may help.
 And there's one variety that will keep the mosquitoes away if you rub the juice on your skin.
-Blogged-up doze?
-Sa-ra-nae (Thai mint), is a big help.
+Blogged-up dose?
+Sa-ra-nae (Thai mint), can be a big help.
 Embarrassed to wear dark clothes because of dandruff?
-The juice of ma-krood (kaffir lime) helps.
+The juice of ma-krood (kaffir lime) should help.

 There are usually quite a few cooked-food stands in one market.
 If you look closely you will find all kinds of curries to spicy soups and salads, stir-fried dishes and more.
 Perhaps the most convenient item to sample is the barbecued seafood, chicken or pork that goes so well with sticky rice.